Explanation Generation for Contradiction Reconciliation with LLMs: Results

 As shown in Table \ref{tab:explanation_metrics_full}, most models are reasonably capable of generating coherent explanations that do not contradict the premise.
 Qwen3-14B (non-thinking) achieves the highest coherence score of 85.56, while Qwen3-0.6B performs the worst across both thinking and non-thinking modes.
 By contrast, generating effective explanations remains more difficult for the majority of models.
 Notably, there is a substantial performance gap between the proprietary models (gpt-5-mini and gpt-5.2) and most open-weight models.

 A curious exception to this trend is Qwen3-0.6B (non-thinking), which scores an effectiveness of 52.87.
-However, manual inspection reveals that the model often generates explanations that merely restate the hypothesis without introducing any meaningful explanatory content.
-Consequently, despite the relatively high effectiveness score, this superficial strategy results in one of the lowest overall success rates (8.64).
+Yet, manual inspection reveals that the model often generates explanations that merely restate the hypothesis without introducing any explanatory content.
+This superficial strategy thus results in one of the lowest success rates (8.64).

 Considering the overall success metric, proprietary models substantially outperform most open-weight ones: gpt-5-mini obtains the highest score (40.25), followed by gpt-5.2 (31.56), whereas the best performing open-weight model, Llama-3.3-70B-Instruct, achieves 26.20.